RivaD2/personal/vanilla-to-react-features/README.md

 **To use**:

 - Clone this repo and run `npm-i` in your terminal.
 - For the React Responsive Form, you can view the response of the form validation in the browser console.
+No need to clone the backend here.
+If you want to see a sample request using HTTPie or and what an expected failed validation output would look like, go to [Go To Responsive Form](##-responsive-form)

 ## Responsive Carousel